Alec Baldwin Arraigned Following Attempted Assault And Harassment Charges After Allegedly Punching Stranger

 “New York City is a mismanaged carnival of stupidity that is desperate for revenue and anxious to criminalize behavior once thought benign,” he tweeted after being arrested following the bicycle incident.

-Lately, the actor has also been making headlines for his attacks on President Donald Trump and parodies on hit television show Saturday Night Live.
+Lately, the actor has also been making headlines for his attacks on President Donald Trump and parodies on the hit television show Saturday Night Live.